louislam/dockge/README.md

     image: louislam/dockge:1
     restart: unless-stopped
     ports:
+      # Host Port:Container Port
       - 5001:5001
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock
       - ./data:/app/data

+      # If you want to use private registries, you need to share the auth file with Dockge:
+      # - /root/.docker/:/root/.docker

       # Your stacks directory in the host
       # (The paths inside container must be the same as the host)